Unlawful Command Influence Rears its Ugly Head

 UCI affects service members of every branch – Army, Navy, Air Force, Marines, and Coast guard – and of all ranks.
 It does not matter what rank you are, you deserve fairness and integrity if you are accused of a sexual offense.
 You signed up to fight for the Constitutional rights of all Americans, and you deserve someone in your corner who will fight for your own rights, independently and just as fiercely.

 In my military career, I stood up to Senator Gillibrand, writing a 37-page UCI motion addressing her meddling in a case that helped dismiss all charges against a Navy O-4 falsely accused of sexual assault.
 I’ve successfully stood up to the Secretary of the Navy and to flag officers.
-I’ve worked with nonprofit organizations like Save Our Heroes (http://www.saveourheroesproject.com/) to fight UCI, which is the natural-born enemy of military justice.
+I’ve worked with nonprofit organizations like Save Our Heroes (https://www.saveourheroesproject.com/) to fight UCI, which is the natural-born enemy of military justice.
 I’ve brought in experts and defended everyone from junior enlisted service members to senior officers, from special operators to fighter pilots, to infantrymen and mechanics.
 Now that I am a civilian attorney, I am determined to continue that fight, to ensure that anyone who raised their hand to protect the Constitution and the freedoms and rights it stands for is not deprived of those rights, which the civilians they defend enjoy, simply because of current political headwinds.

 Are You Involved in a UCI case?
 Contact Us or call (843) 202-4714.